SiliconLabs/wisun-br-linux-docker/README.md

 See output of `--help` to get some information about Wi-SUN parameters.

-To flash the board, you need first to retrieve the Wi-SUN RCP image for your radio board.
-This image is not yet public.
-Contact SiliconLabs Wi-SUN team to get it.
-Then, you have to map the firmware file in the container using the docker `-v` option.
-Then, launch the container with `--flash` and the path of the firmware in the container:
+Your Silabs radio board must be flashed with the Wi-SUN RCP firmware.
+This firmware is included in the docker image.
+You can start the container with "--flash -" to flash it (replace "-" by another path to flash your custom firmware).

-    docker run -ti --privileged --rm --network=wisun-net --name=wisun-vm -v wisunbrcli-bh-brd4163a.bin:/tmp/fw.bin wisun-img --flash /tmp/fw.bin
+    docker run -ti --privileged --rm --network=wisun-net --name=wisun-vm wisun-img --flash -

 Finally you can get the traces using `-T`.
 You can also start the traces afterward with command wisun-device-traces: